cameron-wags/rainbow_csv.nvim/README.md

 * [ [ STRICT ] LEFT | INNER ] JOIN

 #### Keywords rules
 All keywords have the same meaning as in SQL queries.
-You can check them online e.g. here: https://www.w3schools.com/sql/default.asp
+You can check them online e.g. [here](https://www.w3schools.com/sql/default.asp)
 But there are also two new keywords: _DISTINCT COUNT_ and _STRICT LEFT JOIN_:
 * _DISTINCT COUNT_ is like _DISTINCT_, but adds a new column to the "distinct" result set: number of occurences of the entry, similar to _uniq -c_ unix command.
 * _STRICT LEFT JOIN_ is like _LEFT JOIN_, but generates an error if any key in left table "A" doesn't have exactly one matching key in the right table "B".